GreenmanAustin/README-Generator/Develop/README.md

   ## Installation

   Fork the code from my repository and clone it to your local IDE.
 Install the dependencies, which in this case is node modules.

   ## Usage

   After installing, type "node index.js" in the command line while in the folder of containing the index.js file.
 Then answer the prompted questions.
 The app will generate a README.md file in the root directory.

   ## Contributing

-  All comments and auggestions will be carefully considered and will be greatly appreciated.
+  All comments and suggestions will be carefully considered and will be greatly appreciated.

   ## Tests